qichao-arlo-wang/RISC-V32I_CPU/README.md

 As a team, we all agree that the above table and commits do not accurately measure the contribution of team members due to the following reasons:

-  1. When working together in Library / Student hub / meeting on Google Meet (online), some of us may working one of the laptops, so some commits made by team members are often a combined effort of two or more members.
+  1. When working together online or in person, some of us may be working together on one of the laptops, so some commits made by team members are often a combined effort of two or more members.

-  1. The effort revolving around debugging is often highly overlooked - commits with simple fixes often took hours / days of effort from two or more members to debug a small mistake.
+  2. The effort revolving around debugging is often highly overlooked - commits with simple fixes took hours / days of effort, sometimes from more than one member.

-  1. Testbench building and writing played a huge role in streamlining our process, and multiple tests were written to specifically do debugging and isolate problematic parts / instructions.
+  3. Testbench building and writing played a huge role in streamlining our process, and multiple tests were written to specifically do debugging and isolate problematic parts / instructions.

+  4. Writing bash scripts were a tedious process, as the members used a mix of Windows laptops and Macbooks so there were a multitude of system issues.
+Some programs could not be run successfully on some members' laptops.